halmosb/altx/README.md

 device = "cuda" if torch.cuda.is_available() else "cpu"
 ```

-To initialize ALT, at least you need to suply the data, and the classes of the instances.
+To initialize ALT, at least you need to supply the data, and the classes of the instances.
 ```python
 alt = alt_ts.ALT(learn_set, learn_classes, R=R, L=L, K=K, device=device)
 ```

 The class labels should be numbers, preferably integers.
-You can choose the device on witch ALT will run, by setting the `device` parameter with a `torch.device` or a string accepted by the `torch.device()` method.
+You can choose the device on which ALT will run, by setting the `device` parameter with a `torch.device` or a string accepted by the `torch.device()` method.
-The `train_length` parameter is for when the data is not uniform length, it should be a list (or equivalent) with the same length as there are insatnces.
+The `train_length` parameter is for when the data is not uniform length, it should be a list (or equivalent) with the same length as there are instances.
 Finally you can set the `R`, `L` and `K` parameters, where `R` is the length of the time window for series extraction, `L` is the dimension of embedding, and `K` is the shift between extracted time windows.
 Each argument can be a single value or a list.
 If two or more are given as a list, the length should be the same.
 The ones supplied with a single value will be padded to a list of suitable length.
-The corresponding elements of `R` and `L` should satisfy the formula *2l-2|r-1*.
-Additionally you can set elements of `R` to `None`, then an appropriate l will be computed *(2l-1)*.
+The corresponding elements of `R` and `L` should satisfy the formula $2L-2|R-1$.
+Additionally you can set elements of `R` to `None`, then an appropriate $R$ will be computed as $(2L-1)$.

 ### Training the model